tophefo/IpCamera/README.md

-Example thing file for a Dahua camera that turns off snapshots (not necessary as it can do both) and enables streaming instead....
+Example thing file for a Dahua camera that turns off image channel (not necessary as it can serve a jpg still) and enables streaming instead....

 ```
 Thing ipcamera:DAHUA:001 [